Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Effective communication and interpersonal skills

-- Expert proficient Microsoft Office Suite
+- Proficient In Microsoft Office Suite

-- Fluent in English and Mandarin
+- Fluent in English and French

 References:

-- Available on your request
+- Available on contact

 How to Create a Resume Even if You Don’t Have Any Experience

-Here’s the format for a resume even if you have no experience
+Here’s an example for how to structure your resume even if you have no experience

 Qualifications Summary: